Talal El Karkouri: Qatar

 On 10 June 2007, following his release and Charlton's relegation, El Karkouri signed a two-year contract with Qatar Sports Club.

 On 11 September 2011, after four seasons with Qatar SC, El Karkouri signed a one-year deal with another Qatari club, Umm-Salal.

 On 25 May 2012, El Karkouri announced his retirement from professional football.

 International career

-El Karkouri was capped 53 times and scored 1 goal for Morocco.
+El Karkouri was capped 53 times and scored 5 goals for Morocco.
 He was part of the team that finished second in the 2004 African Nations Cup.

 On 29 January 2008, he announced his retirement from international football, after his team's failure to qualify for the latter stages of the 2008 African Nations Cup, but he returned on 28 March 2009 playing the 2010 World Cup qualifications match against Gabon in Casablanca.